Introduction To Web Services Interview Questions and Answers

 Let us now have a look at the advanced Web Services Interview Questions.

-6. List the operation types and its response which are used in WSDL?
+6. List the operation types and its response that are used in WSDL?

 WSDL has four types of operation type responses defined.
 They are as below: